-General-Secretary of the Nigeria Labour Congress (NLC), Mr. Emmanuel Ugboaja, made the appeal while fielding questions from journalists yesterday in Lagos.
+The General-Secretary of the Nigeria Labour Congress (NLC), Mr Emmanuel Ugboaja, made the appeal while fielding questions from journalists on Sunday in Lagos.

 According to Ugboaja, any governor who refuses to pay the minimum wage should be impeached.

-The News Agency of Nigeria (NAN) reported that the Nigeria Governors’ Forum (NGF) had said governors would not pay beyond their individual capacities.
+The News Agency of Nigeria (NAN) reported that the Nigeria Governors’ Forum (NGF) had said that the state governors would not pay beyond their individual capacities.

 He urged the federal government to take actions against employers who would not pay the new wage.

-Recall that President Muhammadu Buhari signed the N30,000 minimum wage law on April 18.
+President Muhammadu Buhari had signed the N30,000 minimum wage law on April 18.

-After that, labour and the government debated heavily on the consequential adjustment 0n workers’ salaries.
+After that, labour and the government debated heavily on the consequential adjustment on workers’ salaries.